sharuman/movie-portal/README.md

     - credentials: use the username and password set in the previous step
 5. create `import` folder in the root directory and place the `.csv` files of _step 0_ in it
 6. update the paths in the `.env` file accordingly
-7. `docker exec django-container python manage.py import_movies`
+7a.
+If your database does not contain model data, call `docker exec django-container python manage.py import_movies` 7b.
+If your database contains model data, call `docker exec django-container python manage.py import_movies --flush`, to flush the database before the import (The import currently only works with empty models)

 ### Django Help